Save the Monarch Butterflies!

 - 75% of the world’s flowering plants and about 35% of the world’s food crops depend on animal pollinators to reproduce?

 - Many pollinators, like Monarch Butterflies and bee species, are decreasing in population due to pesticides and habitat loss?

 - You can help these pollinators increase their numbers by planting native plants?

-- Monarch butterflies west of the Rocky Mountains spend the winter in California and monarchs east of the Rockies spend their winter in Mexico?
+- Monarch Butterflies west of the Rocky Mountains spend the winter in California and Monarchs east of the Rockies spend the winter in Mexico?